 First of all is patellofemoral knee pain a symptom and not a disease.
 Trochlear Dysplasia means a shallow or flat groove for the kneecap.
 You might have an MRI that says trochlear dysplasia or dysplastic trochlea, which is the same.
 It is likely you have no symptoms from this.
 Nevertheless are a few patients troubled by severe chronic patellofemoral pain and trochlear dysplasia.
 Trochlear dysplasia increases the cartilage forces in the knee joint.
 What happens is that the cartilage contact area is too little.
 This gives high pressure on a little area.
 Some of these patient might be helped very well by a trochleoplasty surgery since the cartilage is unloaded.
 Read more on the page for anterior knee pain, the page for trochleoplasty and the page for trochlear dysplasia.
 It´s important to say that all types of Trochlear Dysplasia predispose to anterior knee pain and that there are several other factors that is involved in patellofemoral pain

 Eventually get a second opinion from another patellofemoral surgeon - not just a standard orthopaedic surgeon.
-You are also welcome to book at Skype or Whatsapp consultation with me for 150 euro prepaid.
+You are also welcome to book an online consultation with me for 175 euro prepaid.
 I need to see you MRI before the meeting. (contact me on [email protected]).
 Another solution is to accept the pain and reduce your level of activity to a lower level.
 The knee surgeon, Scott Dye, has for years spoken for the 'functional envelope'.
 This could be a solution for you.
 Eventually you can do some reading in the following special issue incl a paper from my hand.

 Left you see a axial view of a 36 year old women.
 She had severe anterior knee pain for 20 years.
 During her patellofemoral arthroplasty surgery there were no cartilage left in the patellofemoral joint.
 If she just have had a trochleoplasty when she was younger, this may have given her 20 years without pain and likely this soulc also have prevented the development of osteoarthritis